 If your writing looks professional, so do you.

-Which Words Should Be Capitalized in Titles?
+Which Words to Capitalize in Titles?

 Elsewhere on this site we have addressed two other issues involving capitalization: knowing when to capitalize people’s positions and job titles and recognizing when a noun is common, not proper, and therefore should not be capitalized.
 This article focuses on knowing which words to capitalize in titles.